NDepend

 Parsable of TSelf interface - Copy

-As I explained in the post C# 11 static abstract members, C# 11 let’s write static abstract members in interface.
-This feature was mostly introduced to implement the new .NET 7.0 genetic math library, also explained in this article.
+As I explained in the post C# 11 static abstract members, C# 11 let’s write static abstract members in an interface.
+This feature was mostly introduced to implement the new .NET 7.0 generic math library, also explained in this article.

-However static abstract members in interface opens the door to a whole new range of syntax possibility.
-One of this possibility is generic parsing through the new .NET 7.0 System.IParsable<TSelf> interface:
+However static abstract members in an interface open the door to a whole new range of syntax possibilities.
+One of such opportunity is generic parsing through the interface System.IParsable<TSelf> introduced with .NET 7.0:

 Thanks to this interface and its static abstract methods, it is now possible to have a generic extension method that parses a string to anything.
 Here is an example of such Parse<T>() method with a class Person implementing IParsable<Person> :